hackgvl/events-api/README.md

     "service": "meetup"
     }]

-Note:
+## Kudos to Past Contributors
-* Kudos to @Nunie123 for the initial development
+* Thanks to @Nunie123 for the initial development, and to @ramona-spence for sustaining the [previous Python implementation](https://github.com/hackgvl/events-api).
+* Thanks to @bogdankharchenko for migrating the Python implementation to PHP / Laravel

+## Notes
 * All timestamps are in UTC.
 * The event description fields may include HTML markup.
 This application does not sanitize those fields and it's unclear if the upstream source should be trusted, so sanitize any output to avoid malicious XSS.